Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined to put up more than 71.5 points in four of 11 games this season.
+- Western Kentucky and its opponents have combined to score more than 72.5 points in four of 11 games this season.

-- The two teams combine to score 80.2 points per game, 8.7 more than the total in this contest.
+- Friday's over/under is 7.7 points lower than the two team's combined 80.2 points per game average.

-- The 49.2 combined points per game that these two squads have allowed this season are 22.3 fewer than the 71.5 over/under in this contest.
+- This contest's total is 23.3 points more than the 49.2 these two squads combine to surrender per game this season.

-- The average total in Hilltoppers games this season is 66.9, 4.6 points fewer than Friday's over/under of 71.5 .
+- The average total in Hilltoppers games this season is 66.9, 5.6 points fewer than Friday's total of 72.5 .

-- In 2021, games involving the Roadrunners have averaged a total of 58.7 points, 12.8 fewer than this game's set over/under.
+- The 72.5 total in this game is 13.8 points above the 58.7 average total in Roadrunners games this season.

 Western Kentucky Stats and Trends

-- In Western Kentucky's 12 games this season, it has eight wins against the spread.
+- Western Kentucky has eight wins against the spread in 12 games this season.

-- The Hilltoppers have an ATS record of 5-2 in their seven games when favored by 1 point or more so far this season.
+- So far this season, the Hilltoppers have been installed as favorites by a 1.5-point margin or more seven times and are 5-2 ATS in those contests.

-- Western Kentucky's games this year have hit the over seven times in 11 opportunities (63.6%).
+- Western Kentucky's games this year have gone over the total in seven out of 11 opportunities (63.6%).

-- Western Kentucky is 8-3 against the spread and 8-4 overall in games when it scores more than 22.2 points.
+- Western Kentucky is 8-3 against the spread and 8-4 overall in games when it records more than 22.2 points.

-- When Western Kentucky piles up over 346.0 yards, the team is 8-3 against the spread and 8-4 overall.
+- In games that Western Kentucky totals over 346.0 yards, the team is 8-3 against the spread and 8-4 overall.

-- The Hilltoppers have 16 giveaways this season, while the Roadrunners have 23 takeaways .
+- The Hilltoppers have turned the ball over 16 times this season, seven fewer than the Roadrunners have forced (23).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.